Vyral/brendon-payne-recruiting/_drafts/getting-your-family-to-buy-in-to-your-altered-schedule.md

 youtube_code: nr1X4zl2jX8
 ---

-{% include youtube.html %}Today I’m continuing our series to help all agents excel during these turbulent times.&nbsp;
+{% include youtube.html %}<center>Today I’m continuing our series to help all agents excel during these turbulent times.&nbsp;</center>

 In the age of this pandemic, the reality is that we may end up working more from home than we originally planned; this can present you with a number of distractions.
 Agents will need to have enough business maturity to be able to keep working and sustain themselves.